wbjanelli/restaurantReservations/README.md

 > The software is used only by restaurant personnel when a customer calls to request a reservation.
 > At this point, the customers will not access the system online.

+You can find the original assignment starter code: [Here](https://github.com/Thinkful-Ed/starter-restaurant-reservation) You can find the deployed [Backend](https://restaurantreservationsystembackend.onrender.com) You can find the deployed [Frontend](https://restaurantreservationsystemfrontend.onrender.com)
 ## Application Description

 ### Dashboard

 The Dashboard page showcases all reservations and tables for a specific date.
 Each reservation offers options to seat, edit, or cancel it.
 Tables are presented with their capacity and current status.
 If a table is occupied, it additionally displays the reservation ID and provides a button to clear the table once the dining is complete.

 ## API